Cochrane features en

 1 week 2 days ago

-Olfactory stimulation for promoting development and preventing morbidity in preterm infants This is a protocol for a Cochrane Review (intervention).
-The objectives are as follows: To evaluate the benefits and harms of olfactory stimulation with different odorants in the NICU for promoting development and preventing morbidity in preterm infants.
+Individualized developmental care interventions for promoting development and preventing morbidity in preterm infants This is a protocol for a Cochrane Review (intervention).
+The objectives are as follows: To assess the benefits and harms of individualized developmental care interventions for promoting development and preventing morbidity in preterm infants.
 This is a protocol....

 2 weeks 5 days ago